Literacy Educators Program

 This program is designed for experienced teachers who are interested in advancing their knowledge and skills as a literacy teacher.
 Our licensure program is designed for experienced educators who want to deepen their knowledge and skills around literacy teaching, as well as delve into literacy leadership.

 This is a two year program; at the end of the first year, candidates are eligible for a NH Reading and Writing Teacher recommendation, with the second year leading to a recommendation as a NH Reading & Writing Specialist.
+At the conclusion of the second year, candidates are also eligible for recommendation as a Specialized Literacy Professional in Vermont.

 The Literacy Education Program is intended to advance career goals related to teaching literacy (literacy interventionist, literacy core teacher), informal teacher leadership (modeling effective practice, leading professional development, facilitating grade level and department collaborative learning, peer coaching), and formal teacher/school leadership (serving as a literacy specialist).